Oklahoma Sooners: Men's basketball

 On March 29, 2006, Kelvin Sampson left the University of Oklahoma to become the head basketball coach at Indiana University.
 13 days later, on April 11, 2006, Oklahoma Athletic Director Joe Castiglione named Jeff Capel III the new head coach.
 Capel encountered trouble in his first few months as several players who had been recruited by Sampson backed out of their commitments.
 Also, under Sampson's watch, Oklahoma was placed under a three-year investigation by the NCAA for recruiting violations.
 At the end of their investigation, the NCAA issued a report citing more than 550 illegal calls made by Sampson and his staff to 17 different recruits.
 The NCAA barred Sampson from recruiting off campus and making phone calls for one year, ending May 24, 2007.
 The Sooners looked to continue a streak of 12 consecutive postseason tournament appearances in 2006–2007, but were disappointed when they did not receive a bid for either the NCAA Tournament or the NIT.

 In the 2009 NBA draft, the Sooners produced the No. 1 overall draft selection Blake Griffin.

 Women's basketball

 OU women's basketball began during the 1974–75 academic year.
 It wasn't until 1996 when OU hired local high school basketball coach, Sherri Coale, that the team became something Sooners would be proud of.
-At one time the team drew an average of 65 people per game, now the Sooners are one of the nation's leaders in attendance.
+Due to low attendance, a statement was released in March 1990 that the program would be cut, but it was reinstated eight days later after fan response.
+In that season, the team drew an average of 65 people per game.
+Now the Sooners are one of the nation's leaders in attendance.
 In 2002, Oklahoma advanced to the National Title game before losing to the Connecticut Huskies.
+The Sooners won seven Big 12 titles in the 2000's and became a mainstay in the NCAA Tournament, advancing to the Final Four in 2009 and 2010.

+Women's volleyball

 Men's golf

-The men's golf team has won 14 conference championships:
+The men's golf team has won 19 conference championships: